HoneyDrunkStudios/HoneyDrunk.Vault/HoneyDrunk.Vault/HoneyDrunk.Vault.Providers.AzureKeyVault/README.md

 # HoneyDrunk.Vault.Providers.AzureKeyVault

-Azure Key Vault provider for HoneyDrunk.Vault. **Recommended for Azure-hosted applications.**
+Azure Key Vault provider for HoneyDrunk.Vault. **Recommended for Azure hosted applications.**

 ## Overview

-This provider integrates with Azure Key Vault for enterprise-grade secret management.
-Perfect for production workloads running in Azure.
+This provider integrates HoneyDrunk.Vault with Azure Key Vault, giving you secure, versioned secret retrieval through the standard Vault abstractions (`ISecretStore`, `SecretIdentifier`, `SecretValue`).
+It is the preferred provider for applications running in Azure App Service, Azure Container Apps, AKS or any Azure VM with Managed Identity enabled.

 **Features:**
-- Managed Identity authentication (recommended for production)
+- Managed Identity authentication (best practice for production)
-- Service Principal authentication (for local development)
+- Optional Service Principal authentication for local development
-- Automatic secret versioning
+- Versioned secret retrieval
-- Native Azure integration
+- Azure RBAC and access policy support
-- RBAC and access policies
+- Integration with Vault caching, resilience and telemetry
-- Hardware Security Module (HSM) backed secrets
+- Zero secret values ever logged or emitted in telemetry

 ## Installation